 It is a myth that suede is not good for rain.
 This statement is only true when your suede is not of good quality.
-So clearly the person that created this worldwide myth was wearing poor quality shoes because the reality of it is that suede is THE BEST option to wear on rainy days.
+A good quality suede shoe is your ultimate rain weather shoe.
+It is clear that the person who created this worldwide myth must have been wearing poor quality shoes because the reality of it is that suede is THE BEST option to wear on rainy days.
 Allow me to explain why:

 - Good suede doesn’t leave an indication that has it rained.
 I.e. it doesn’t leave water marks, spots, bumps etc. It dries easily.
 Calfskin, on the other hand, can spot stain, can bubble up and can leave leather blisters etc. And course good leather has the best chance of not doing that, but even good ones can if it is crust or of light color.
 Black calfskin is usually another solid choice, but suede still better.

 - It usually dries evenly when getting wet all over.
 My favorite story to tell is that once when in Paris, I was on a scooter and got caught in a very strong hail storm.
 I was wearing snuff suede chukka boots.
 I got so wet my shoes turned black from how wet they were.
 I was curious to see how they were going to handle it.
 To my pleasant surprise, in less than an hour, they had dried completely evenly and did not leave any salt stains.
 I was super impressed and learned that day that good, brown suede shoes are the best things to wear in the rain.
 Because I tell you what, if those shoes had been calfskin, I can guarantee that I would have had some problems.